Dipson-bot/Ishara-Setu/README.md

 Since large model files, datasets, and other generated files are excluded from this repository, to run the project successfully on your machine, please follow these steps:

-1. **Download Required Files and Folders**:
-   Download the following files and folders from the Google Drive link:
+1. **Download Required Files and Folders**:Download the following files and folders from the Google Drive link:

    [![Google Drive](https://img.shields.io/badge/Google%20Drive-Folder-blue?logo=google-drive&style=for-the-badge)](https://drive.google.com/drive/folders/1ciFBrT-N5Nv-2_vOE9Pn9AEoF-0mjy4r?usp=sharing)